Implicit transaction costs and the fundamental theorems of asset pricing: Abstract

 \section{Abstract}

-This paper studies arbitrage pricing theory in financial markets with transaction costs.
+This paper studies arbitrage pricing theory in financial markets with implicit transaction costs.
 We extend the existing theory to include the more realistic possibility that the price at which the investors trade is dependent on the traded volume.
 The investors in the market always buy at the ask and sell at the bid price.
-Transaction costs are composed of three terms, one is able to capture the implicit transaction costs, the second the price impact and the last the bid-ask spread impact.
+Implicit transaction costs are composed of two terms, one is able to capture the bid-ask spread, and the second the price impact.
 Moreover, a new definition of a self-financing portfolio is obtained.
-The self-financing condition suggests that continuous trading is possible, but is restricted to predictable trading strategies having c\'adl\'ag (right-continuous with left limits) and c\'agl\'ad (left-continuous with right limits) paths of bounded quadratic variation.
-That is, c\'adl\'ag and c\'agl\'ad predictable trading strategies of infinite variation and of finite quadratic variation are allowed in our setting.
+The self-financing condition suggests that continuous trading is possible, but is restricted to predictable trading strategies having c\'adl\'ag (right-continuous with left limits) and c\'agl\'ad (left-continuous with right limits) paths of bounded quadratic variation and of finitely many jumps.
+That is, c\'adl\'ag and c\'agl\'ad predictable trading strategies of infinite variation, with finitely many jumps and of finite quadratic variation are allowed in our setting.
 Restricting ourselves to c\'agl\'ad predictable trading strategies, we show that the existence of an equivalent probability measure is equivalent to the absence of arbitrage opportunities, so that the first fundamental theorem of asset pricing (FFTAP) holds.
-It is also proved that, when this probability measure is unique, any contingent claim in the market is hedgeable in an $L^2$-sense.
-To better understand how to apply the theory proposed we provide an example with linear transaction costs. \\\textbf{Keywords} Arbitrage pricing theory $\cdot$ Transaction costs $\cdot$ Fundamental theorems of arbitrage \\\textbf{JEL Classification} G12 .
+It is also shown that the use of continuous and bounded variation trading strategies can improve the efficiency of hedging in a market with implicit transaction costs.
+To better understand how to apply the theory proposed we provide an example of an implicit transaction cost economy that is linear and non-linear in the order size. \\\textbf{Keywords} Arbitrage pricing theory $\cdot$ Transaction costs $\cdot$ Fundamental theorems of arbitrage \\\textbf{JEL Classification} G12 .
 G13